-Shipping to Manufacturer for Repair or Adjustment.
-All shipments of RTS products should be made via United Parcel Service or the best available shipper, prepaid.
-The equipment should be shipped in the original packing carton; if that is not available, use any suitable container that is rigid and of adequate size.
-If a substitute container is used, the equipment should be wrapped in paper and surrounded with at least four inches of excelsior or similar shock absorbing material.
-The unit should also be sent in the original Anti-Static bag or a similar anti-static method.
-All shipments must be sent to the following address:
+All shipments of product should be made via UPS Ground, prepaid (you may request from Factory Service a different shipment method).
+Any shipment upgrades will be paid by the customer.
+The equipment should be shipped in the original packing carton.
+If the original carton is not available, use any suitable container that is rigid and of adequate size.
+If a substitute container is used, the equipment should be wrapped in paper and surrounded with at least four (4) inches of excelsior or similar shock-absorbing material.
+All shipments must be sent to the following address and must include the Proof of Purchase for warranty repair.
+Upon completion of any repair the equipment will be returned via United Parcel Service or specified shipper, collect.

-Factory Service Department Telex Communications, Inc. 8601 East Cornhusker Hwy Lincoln, NE 68507 Attn: Service Dept.
+Factory Service Department Telex Communications, Inc. 8601 East Cornhusker Hwy.
+Lincoln, NE 68507 U.S.A.
+Attn: Service